One-hit wonders of the 2000s

 "I Believe in a Thing Called Love" screams '80s even though it dropped in 2003.
 The third single from their debut album, "I Believe in a Thing Called Love" reached #2 on the U.K. singles chart and was #276 on Pitchfork's Top 500 Tracks of the 2000s list.
 Known for its high notes (which lead singer Justin Hawkins belted naked in the studio), the song has become a staple at karaoke bars.

-The Darkness continues to make new music today; their next album, "Dreams on Toast," will be released in March 2025.
+The Darkness continues to make new music today; their latest album, "Dreams on Toast," was released in March 2025.

 'Collide' by Howie Day (2004)